Coronavirus and Return to Campus Information

 What if I test positive for COVID-19?

-Individuals who test positive will be interviewed to identify people with whom they had close contact (less than six feet of distance for 10 minutes or longer within two to four days before the onset of symptoms).
-These close contacts will be alerted, asked to quarantine for 14 days, and asked to be tested immediately.
+Individuals who test positive will be interviewed to identify people with whom they had close contact (less than six feet of distance for 15 minutes or longer within two days before the onset of symptoms).
+These close contacts will be alerted, asked to quarantine for 5-10 days.

-Students who must isolate will receive detailed instructions, and they will receive daily check-ins regarding their health.
+Students who must isolate will receive detailed instructions.
 The University will work closely with these students to see that they continue to make academic progress, and to assist with any other needs that may arise.

 I am experiencing financial hardship.

 Penn State Fayette and the University at large have emergency funds available to students who are critically impacted by this situation.
-Students with critical need should contact Sherry Scully at 724-430-4132 or submit a Student Emergency Fund Request Form.
+Students with critical need should contact Cheri Grubs at 724-430-4132 or submit a Student Emergency Fund Request Form.
 For more information regarding food services, the food pantry, and other University support services, contact Amanda Collins at 724-430-4122.

 For all other health concerns, please contact Ronette Poorbaugh, campus nurse, at 724-430-4137.